Handcrafted, Homegrown,

 Preserved Dutch White Clover Resin Keychain

-A beautiful keepsake or thoughtful gift, that brings a touch of nature and good fortune wherever you go!
+A thoughtful gift, that brings a touch of nature and good fortune wherever you go!

 11 x 11 11 x 11